-Residential Construction up 18.4% on Q2 2021 figure as number of vacant properties decreases
+Residential Construction up 18.4% as number of vacant properties decreases

-34,198 new residential address points added to GeoDirectory in the twelve months to June 2022
+34,198 new residential address points recorded by GeoDirectory in the twelve months to June 2022

 GeoDirectory Residential Buildings Report Q2 2022 Highlights